By Michelle Eckstein

 Our mission is to bring TypeTastic available for everyone.
 That’s why TypeTastic.com is completely free with COPPA compliant ads.
 Kids can just go to the site and start practicing right away!

-However, we also know that many of you teachers would prefer to go ad-free and to serve the needs of our TypeTastic community better, we are now happy to announce our brand new Ad-free Edition for Schools.
-The Ad-free Edition has all the 150+ levels available at TypeTastic.com, just without ads, and more games are already on the way.
+However, we also know that many of you teachers would prefer to go ad-free and to serve the needs of our TypeTastic community better, we are now happy to tell you that all the 700+ levels are available at TypeTastic.com without ads.

 Ready for the most exciting part?
-Teachers can now sign up to use the Ad-free Edition for free!
+Teachers can now sign up to use all the Ad-Free activities free of charge!
 Totally, completely free, there’s no catch.

 Coming up: A full featured School Edition